-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Development Standards

 The Sorrento Town development standards fall into four categories:

 Use regulations.
 These regulations determine how land in the Town can be used.
 The intent is to separate incompatible activities in order to protect public health, public safety, and property values.
 Use regulations are also designed to focus the most intensive activity into areas of the Town that can be supported by existing and planned public infrastructure.